 Osprey Nesting Season

 The osprey mostly lay eggs in the period of April or May.
-The female nurtures them for about a month, while the fiercely protect the nest with her mate.
-During the incubation, the male osprey defends the nest and do the hunting, and burning food to the nest for the female.
+The female nurtures them for about a month, while the fiercely protects the nest with her mate.
+During the incubation, the male osprey defends the nest and does the hunting, and burning food to the nest for the female.

 How to Find Osprey Nest | Osprey Nest Near Me